 It’s a 10-minute commute (on good days) from our apartment building to our office.
 We have parking out front and all around.
 Within a five-minute walk of the office are dozens of lunch and Happy Hour options, plus pharmacies, dry cleaners, banks, supermarkets, gift shops, and hotels where we put up guests and visitors.

 El Cangrejo is also the home of several universities, so you’ll see students all over the area enjoying themselves at Rana Dorada, one of the artisanal beer spots, after a long day of class.
 It’s a cultural hub, besides the previously mentioned variety of restaurants, there are also plenty of bars, casinos, tattoo shops, barber shops, boutiques, art shops, and beauty salons.
 You can also go to the local park, Andrés Bello, where there are soccer courts, basketball courts, a playground for children, exercise machines, dance classes, and you can let your pup loose to play with other dogs.
 This park also hosts art festivals, mini-concerts, and political encounters.

 Who Does The Neighborhood Appeals To

-Definitely, this is a great place to base yourself as a small business owner, be your business bricks and mortar or virtual like ours.
-If you’re younger than we, you’d probably also find it a great place to live, as do a half-dozen of our 20-something staff.
+This is a great place to base yourself as a small business owner, be your business bricks and mortar or virtual like ours.
+If you’re younger than us, you’d probably also find it a great place to live, as do a half-dozen of our 20-something staff.